-The field appraisal staff is responsible for collecting and maintaining property characteristic data for classification, valuation, and other purposes.
+The appraisal staff is responsible for collecting and maintaining property characteristic data for classification, valuation, and other purposes.
 Accurate valuation of real and business personal property by any method requires a physical description of business personal property as well as land and building characteristics.
-The appraisal departments are responsible for administering, planning and coordinating all activities involving data collection and maintenance of all commercial, residential and business personal property accounts located within the boundaries of El Paso County.
-The data collection effort involves the field inspection of real and business personal property accounts, as well as data entry of all data collected into the existing information system.
-The goal is to periodically inspect residential and commercial properties, where necessary, in El Paso County once every three (3) years, and business personal properties every year.
+The appraisal departments are responsible for administering, planning, and coordinating all activities involving data collection and maintenance of all commercial, residential, and business personal property accounts located within the boundaries of El Paso County.
+The data collection effort involves the field inspection of real and business personal property accounts, as well as data entry of all data collected into the existing CAMA system.
+The goal is to inspect residential and commercial properties periodically, where necessary, in El Paso County once every three (3) years, and business personal properties every year.

-- Personnel The four appraisal departments consist of three (3) Managers, one (1) Coordinator, three (3) Assistant Managers, one (1) Assistant Coordinator, two (2) Training Facilitators, forty-six (46) Appraisers, two (2) Field Specialists and seven (7) Administrative Specialists. - Data The data used by field appraisers includes the existing property characteristic information contained in CAMA.
-The data is printed on a property record card, or business personal property data sheet.
+→ Personnel - The four appraisal departments consist of four (4) Managers, four (4) Assistant Managers, two (2) Training Facilitators, forty-six (46) Appraisers, two (2) Field Specialists and seven (7) Administrative Specialists.

+▶ Data - The data used by field appraisers includes the existing property characteristic information contained in CAMA.
+The data is printed on a property record card, business personal property data sheet, or can be viewed on one of the departments' assigned IPADs.
 Other data used includes maps, sales data, income and expense data, fire and damage reports, building permits, photos, actual cost information, imagery via Pictometry.